Have you ever wondered why Google doesn’t use Chrome on Android TV or operating systems?

 Method #1: How to Install Chrome on Android TV & NVIDIA Shield

-Just because you can’t download Chrome through the Google Play Store, that doesn’t mean that there aren’t other options.
+Just because you can’t download Chrome through the Google Play Store doesn’t mean there aren’t other options.

 There are several alternative app stores, like the Amazon App Store, where you can download apps.

 My favorite alternative app store is Aptoide TV.

 It has thousands of apps specifically designed for Android TV that you won’t find on the Google Play Store.
 If you haven’t already installed it on your Android TV device, I recommend checking out my tutorial here.

 Installing Chrome through Aptoide TV is the easiest method, but it has drawbacks.
 The only version of Google Chrome is version 50.0.2661.89, which is very old.

 I’ve tested it out, and it works just fine.
 However, you may be missing some additional features or security updates that Google has added.